lwhsd/todo-list-bot/README.md

 - Tasks are scoped per `chat_id` — each chat has its own isolated list
 - Soft delete is enabled by default; tasks are flagged `is_deleted` rather than removed immediately
-- `drop_pending_updates` is on in development so stale commands don't replay after a restart.
-Set `ENV=production` to turn it off